Skip to main content

 Manage Risk

-• Ensure established guidelines are followed for work/rest, personal protective equipment (PPE), and communication.
+• Adhere to established guidelines for work/rest, personal protective equipment (PPE), and communication.

 • Monitor for signs and symptoms of fatigue, illness, or injury.
 Mitigate appropriately.